sabrinabm94/wordpress/README.md

 # Repository structure

-## fourcode-theme

 ## sabrina-theme
-Theme created in docker containers.

-# Using the repositories projects
+Wordpress theme using docker container.

+# for use the theme in your wordpress project (without docker)
+## Xampp

-## Initialize Xampp with Apach and MySQL activate
+### initialize Xampp with Apach and MySQL activated
 noobfrontend.wordpress.com/2018/04/28/montando-ambiente-web-com-xampp

+### htdocs directory
+Move your project repository to C:\xampp\htdocs, become C:\xampp\htdocs\wordpress.

+### access the project in browser
+You can access the project in your browser: localhost/wordpress

+## Wordpress

 ## Repository project setup
-1. Initialize Xampp with Apach and MySQL activated

-noobfrontend.wordpress.com/2018/04/28/montando-ambiente-web-com-xampp/

-2. Download of a Wordpress project files
+1. Download the Wordpress

 br.wordpress.org/download/

-3. Past the wordpress files in your htdocs directory (C:\xampp\htdocs)
+2. Create one folder in the htdocs directory (C:\xampp\htdocs) and past the content of wordpress download there.

-4. Past the Wordpress theme in wordpress/wp-content/themes
+3. Past the Wordpress theme in C:\xampp\htdocs\wordpress\wp-content\themes

-5. Create a database to Wordpress project
+4. Create a database to Wordpress project

-6. Edit wp-config with the database configurations
+5. Edit wp-config with the database info

 noobfrontend.wordpress.com/2018/01/14/iniciando-um-projeto-com-wordpress-org-primeiros-passos/

-7. Create the pages Homepage, About us, Contact, Archive and 404.
-Select the right page model foreach.
+6. Create the pages Homepage, About us, Contact, Archive and 404.
+Select the right page model foreach in page options.

-## Acess Link
-localhost/wordpress

-## Acess the projects
-Your main directory of repository needs to be in C:\xampp\htdocs.

-Use the acess link in your browser.

-Select the projects to see in the index.html file.

 ---

-# Contacts
+# contacts
 sabrinabgbc

-sabrinabgbc@email.com
+sabrinabgbc@email.com | sabrinabmoreira@gmail.com

 noobfrontend.wordpress.com

+www.linkedin.com/in/sabrinabmoreira